Bus Éireann: Nightrider

 The Nightrider service was also extended to Cork city and its environs during Christmas and other high-capacity events such as the Cork Jazz Festival.
 The service was also extended to Galway city for a time in 2008, departing Eyre Square at 01:30 for Moycullen, 02.30 for Spiddal and 03.30 for the towns of Oranmore and Claregalway.
 In December 2010 during a period of cold weather, Nightrider services from Dublin to Drogheda, Meath and Kildare were cancelled due to icy conditions.

-Tourism services

-Bus Éireann operates special one-day sightseeing tours from Dublin to locations such as Glendalough, Newgrange; from Cork, day tours to the Ring of Kerry, County Clare, West Cork, and Cape Clear Island; and from Galway, tours of Connemara and the Burren.

-Real Time Passenger Information
+Real-time passenger information

-RTPI - It is being run by the National Transport Authority under the brand Transport for Ireland, a single portal providing information on public transport in Ireland.
+RTPI is run by the National Transport Authority under the brand Transport for Ireland, a single portal providing information on public transport in Ireland.

-Real Time Information is available across the majority of Bus Éireann's services.
-The service provides up to the minute information regarding the arrival of a bus at a specific stop.
-It is calculated using the GPS location of a bus and estimated and changed with current traffic conditions.

-Real time information is available to passengers on the Bus Éireann website and also via the Real Time Ireland App.

-Many stops across Ireland have real time information available at bus stops that allows the customer to see exactly when the bus will actually arrive.
+Real-time information is available across most Bus Éireann services providing up-to-the-minute details about the arrival of a bus at a specific stop.
+It is calculated using the GPS location of a bus and is estimated and changed with current traffic conditions.
+Real-time information is available on the Bus Éireann website and via the Real Time Ireland App.
+Many stops across Ireland have real-time information that allows the customer to see exactly when the bus will arrive.

+RTPI began to roll out across bus services in Ireland from 2011.